knysna/cisco-devnet-studynotes/1.0/Section1.md

 ## 1.5 Explain the benefits of organizing code into methods / functions, classes, and modules
+* It's all about re-usability and efficiency
+* DRY code: Don't Repeat Yourself
+* Answering in terms of Python
+    * Method/Function are the same but used differently or at different times.
+Methods in classes.
+Functions standalone.
+        * Built-in tools are methods e.g. string.trim()
+        * Methods often transform an object, Functions often take a object as input and return something new
+    * Classes: templates or blueprints for new objects.
+Functions inside classes become Methods.
+        * Classes can be members of other Classes - inheritance occurs.
+    * Modules: abstraction layers, links to other pieces of code or classes, used via 'import' statement.

 ## 1.6 Identify the advantages of common design patterns (MVC and Observer)
+### Observer design pattern
+* Allocate A, B, C to be observers of D
+* Whenever D changes, it must let A, B and C know about the change

+### MVC design pattern
+* Model, View, Controller.
+SoC principle = Separation of Concerns.
+* Built on top of Observer pattern
+* Model = the data (not the actual database), View = the user interface to see the data, Controller = the interface to manipulate the data
+* Only the Controller can make changes to the Model.
+The user can only see the Model through the View
+* A program can have multiple Controllers and multiple Views
+* Modular design pattern means that e.g. View can be updated or replaces without impacting Model or Controller

 ## 1.7 Explain the advantages of version control
+* Store current and historical versions
+* Collaborate on same project with others, safely
+* Branch and Merge changes
+* Often free (as in beer)
+* Best Practice

 ## 1.8 Utilize common version control operations with Git

 ### 1.8.a Clone
+* Get a copy of that repository, over here.

 ### 1.8.b Add/remove
+* Tell git which files to track your latest changes

 ### 1.8.c Commit
+* Commit your changes (for Added files) to your local repository
+* Add a meaningful commit message
+* Blame

 ### 1.8.d Push / pull
+* Push your commited changes from your Local to the Origin
+* Pull other people's commited changes from the Origin to your Local

 ### 1.8.e Branch
 ### 1.8.f Merge and handling conflicts
 ### 1.8.g diff